How to Become a Flight Nurse

 What Are Good Flight Nurse Skills to Develop?

 Part of learning how to become a flight nurse includes honing your clinical skills.
 Because you’ll be working in smaller teams with limited resources, you need to be competent, confident, and resourceful.
-Flight nurses excel with these skills:
+Flight nurses excel with these skills and certifications:

 How Long Does It Take to Become a Flight Nurse?